Pan Am Flight Academy

 Pan Am Flight Academy (formerly Pan Am International Flight Academy) is an aviation school that specializes in training airlines, pilots and aviation professionals from around the world.
 It is the only remaining division of Pan American World Airways, which declared bankruptcy in January 1991 and shut down in December of that year.
 Under the terms of the bankruptcy, the flight academy was allowed to remain open independently.
-It is presently owned by the holding company of All Nippon Airways.